 Below, listen to Avril Lavigne's interview with Ryan Seacrest.
 She discusses "Alice" at the 3:01 mark.

 Lavigne scored the opportunity to record the song during ameeting at Disney regarding her clothing line Abbey Dawn.
-Lavigne was goingover designs for "Alice In Wonderland" themed pieces for her Kohl's-distributedfashions.
+Lavigne was goingover designs for "Alice In Wonderland" themed pieces for her Kohl's-distributedfashions."I just said to the people at Disney, 'Hey I am writingsongs right now for my album.
+If you guys want me to write a song for themovie, I'd love to.'"

 The staff checked with "Alice" director Tim Burton and he wasinterested in having Lavigne write a song.
 Immediately after receiving the wordfrom her manager, Lavigne began writing the music.